franklemuchahary/learning_scala/README.md

 # Learning Scala
+Covers the Following:
 - Scripts and Notebooks for covering the basics of Scala Programming
-- Also covers basics of functional programming in Scala
+- Basics of functional programming in Scala